EveryOneIsGross/LLMmatrixGAMES/README.md

 6. **User Interface**: Develop an intuitive interface for human oversight, allowing for real-time adjustments and analysis.

 7. **Extensibility**: Create a modular design that allows for easy addition of new scenarios or modification of existing ones.

+## Thoughts

+- The resulting dataset can be used to constrain future frameworks without the need for a Adjudicator, creating a baynesian bound to the potential think-space.